pramsey/crunchyblog/remote-file-load/index2.md

 13: tracks (None)
 ```

-And then set up the FDW.
+Now we set up the FDW, using that same GDAL connection string.

 ```sql
 CREATE SERVER sqlite_server